Beach-loving, globe-trotting, half-Filipino creative techie.

 Selling Wisdom #1.
 Don’t compete on price.

 Don’t try to be the low-cost provider as a service professional — designers, consultants, coaches, and all.
-Price ought not to be the primary reason to work with you.
+Price ought NOT be the primary reason to hire with you.

 Selling Wisdom #2.
 Deliver high value.

-In the sunset-blessed beach town of Puerto Vallarta, Mexico, I failed to convince this young-preneur to sell his springy animals online.
-Hmmm.
+Sunset-blessed beach town of Puerto Vallarta, Mexico.
+I failed to convince this young-preneur to sell his springy animals online.

 Straight from the airport, high on excitement, Greg and I headed to One Tree Hill for a “sweet as” view of Auckland, New Zealand.